TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

 Parts List and Cost
 ___________________

-A breakdown of all components used in COMPASS, and the approximate cost are included in the collapsable sections below:
+A breakdown of all components used in Altair, and the approximate cost are included in the collapsable sections below:

 .. collapse:: Illumination Path